emmanuel-bv/iotedge-iva-nano/README.md

     ```

 2. Open up the configuration file of DeepStream to understand its structure:

     ```bash
     nano /data/misc/storage/DSconfig.txt
     ```

 Observe in particular:

-   - the `sources` sections: they define where the source videos are coming from.
+- The `sources` sections: they define where the source videos are coming from.
 We're using local videos to begin with and will switch to live RTSP streams later on.
-   - the `sink` sections: they define where to output of the processed videos and the output messages.
+- The `sink` sections: they define where to output of the processed videos and the output messages.
 We use RTSP to stream a video feed out and all out messages are sent to the Azure IoT Edge runtime.
-   - the `primary-gie` section: it defines which AI model is used to detect objects.
+- The `primary-gie` section: it defines which AI model is used to detect objects.
 It also defines how this AI model is applied.
 As an example, note the `interval` property set to `4`: this means that inferencing is actually executed only once every 5 frames.
 Bounding boxes are displayed continuously though because a tracking algorithm, which is computationally less expensive than inferencing, takes over in between.
 The tracking algorithm used is set in the `tracking` section.
 This is the kind of out-of-the-box optimizations provided by DeepStream that enables us to process 240 frames per second on a $100 device.
 Other notable optimizations are using hardware decoders, doing zero in-memory copy, pushing the vast majority of the processing to the GPU, batching frames from multiple streams, etc.

 ### Understanding the connection to IoT Central

 IoT Edge connects to IoT Central with the regular Module SDK.
 Telemetry, Properties and Commands that the IoT Edge Central bridge module sends follow a PnP format, enforced in the Cloud by IoT Central.
 IoT Central enforces them against a Device Capability Model, which is a file that defines what this IoT Edge device is capable of doing.

 - Click on `Devices` in the left nav of the IoT Central application
 - Observe the templates in the second column: they define all the devices that this IoT Central application understands.
 All the Jetson Nano devices of this workshop are using a version of the `NVIDIA Jetson Nano (Airlift)` device template.
 In the case of IoT Edge, an IoT Edge deployment manifest is attached to a DCM version to create a device template.
-If you want to see the details on how a Device Capability Model look like, you can look at (this file in this repo)[https://github.com/ebertrams/iotedge-iva-nano/blob/IoTCentralBridge-CV/settings/NVIDIAJetsonNanoDcm.json].
+If you want to see the details on how a Device Capability Model look like, you can look at [this file in this repo](https://github.com/ebertrams/iotedge-iva-nano/blob/IoTCentralBridge-CV/settings/NVIDIAJetsonNanoDcm.json).

 ## Operating the solution

 Now that we understand how the application has been built, let's operate it with IoT Central.
 To demonstrate how to remotely manage this solution, we'll send a command to the device to change its input cameras.
+We'll use your phone as an RTSP camera as a new input camera.

 ![IoT Central](./assets/IoTCentral.png "IoT Central UI to remotely manage NVIDIA Jetson devices")

 ### Changing input cameras

+Let's first verify that your phone works as an RTSP camera properly:

+- Open the the IP Camera Lite
+- Go to Settings and remove the User and Password on the RTSP feed
+- Click on `Turn on IP Camera Server`

-Before switching the application to a different camera, let's just verify that the camera is functional.
+Let's just verify that the camera is functional.
 With VLC:

 - Go to `Media` > `Open Network Stream`
-- Paste the following `RTSP Video URL`:  rtmp://visionaistreams.westus2.cloudapp.azure.com/visionai/west-team-room-srt-2600.stream
+- Paste the following `RTSP Video URL`:  `rtsp://your-phone-ip-address:8554/live`
-- Click `Play` and verify that an indoor camera is properly displaying.
-If this video feed does not work, please move on to the next section.
+- Click `Play` and verify that phone's camera is properly displaying.

-You can do the same with the second indoor camera: rtmp://visionaistreams.westus2.cloudapp.azure.com/visionai/east-team-room-srt-2601.stream

-Now, let's update the solution to use these indoor cameras.
+Let's now update your Jetson Nano to use your phone's camera.
 In IoT Central:

 - Go to the `Manage` tab
-- Unselect the `Demo Mode`, which uses 8 hardcoded video files as input of car traffic
+- Unselect the `Demo Mode`, which uses several hardcoded video files as input of car traffic
 - Update the `Video Stream 1` property:
-    - In the `cameraId`, name your camera, for instance `indoor Camera 1`
-    - In the `videoStreamUrl`, enter the RTSP stream of this camera: rtmp://visionaistreams.westus2.cloudapp.azure.com/visionai/west-team-room-srt-2600.stream
-- Update the `Video Stream 2` property:
-    - In the `cameraId`, name your camera, for instance `indoor Camera 2`
+    - In the `cameraId`, name your camera, for instance `My Phone`
-    - In the `videoStreamUrl`, enter the RTSP stream of this camera: rtmp://visionaistreams.westus2.cloudapp.azure.com/visionai/east-team-room-srt-2601.stream
+    - In the `videoStreamUrl`, enter the RTSP stream of this camera: `rtsp://your-phone-ip-address:8554/live`
 - Keep the default AI model of DeepStream by keeping the value `DeepStream ResNet 10` as the `AI model type`.
 - Keep the default `Primary Detection Class` as `person`
 - Hit `Save`